thomasturrell/running-routes/README.md

 👉 **[Visit the site](https://thomasturrell.github.io/running-routes/)**

+## 📍 Project Goal

 This project provides runners with high-quality GPX files tailored for fell, trail, and road running.

-For fell runners:
+### For fell runners:

-Include all summits and relevant points of interest (POIs)
+* Include **all summits** and relevant points of interest (POIs)

-Calculate a realistic route using OpenStreetMap data
+* Calculate a **realistic route** using OpenStreetMap data

-Output both a plotted map and a matching GPX file
+* Output both a plotted map and a matching GPX file

-Ensure the route:
+The key goal is to ensure runners can be confident their route:

-Hits every summit in the intended order
+* Hits every summit in the intended order

-Follows public footpaths or known tracks, not straight lines
+* Follows public footpaths or known tracks

-Contains no unnecessary deviations or detours
+* Contains no unnecessary deviations or detours

-For trail and road runners:
+### For trail and road runners:

-Provide clean, device-compatible GPX files for popular or curated routes
+* Provide clean, device-compatible GPX files for popular or curated routes

-Optimise for accuracy, simplicity, and compatibility with mapping tools
+* Optimise for **accuracy, simplicity**, and **compatibility** with mapping tools

-Ensure tracks align with known paths or roads and avoid GPS errors or detours
+* Ensure tracks align with known paths or roads and avoid GPS errors or detours

 ## 🤝 Contributing